oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 ### Introduction to Virtualization Hosts

-Red Hat Enterprise Virtualization supports both virtualization hosts which run the Red Hat Enterprise Virtualization Hypervisor, and those which run Red Hat Enterprise Linux.
-Both types of virtualization host are able to coexist in the same Red Hat Enterprise Virtualization environment.
+oVirt supports both virtualization hosts which run the oVirt Node, and those which run Red Hat Enterprise Linux.
+Both types of virtualization host are able to coexist in the same oVirt environment.

 Prior to installing virtualization hosts you should ensure that:

 *   all virtualization hosts meet the hardware requirements, and
-*   you have successfully completed installation of the Red Hat Enterprise Virtualization Manager.
+*   you have successfully completed installation of oVirt.

-Additionally you may have chosen to install the Red Hat Enterprise Virtualization Manager Reports.
+Additionally you may have chosen to install oVirt Reports.
 This is not mandatory and is not required to commence installing virtualization hosts.
 Once you have completed the above tasks you are ready to install virtualization hosts.

 <div class="alert alert-info">
-**Important:** It is recommended that you install at least two virtualization hosts and attach them to the Red Hat Enterprise Virtualization environment.
+**Important:** It is recommended that you install at least two virtualization hosts and attach them to the oVirt environment.
 Where you attach only one virtualization host you will be unable to access features such as migration which require redundant hosts.

 </div>
 <div class="alert alert-info">
-**Important:** The Red Hat Enterprise Virtualization Hypervisor is a closed system.
+**Important:** oVirt Node is a closed system.
 Use a Red Hat Enterprise Linux host if additional rpms are required for your environment.

 </div>
-## ⁠Chapter 5.
-Red Hat Enterprise Virtualization Hypervisor Hosts
+## ⁠Chapter 5. oVirt Node Hosts

-### Red Hat Enterprise Virtualization Hypervisor Installation Overview
+### oVirt Node Installation Overview

 Before commencing Hypervisor installation you must be aware that:

-*   The Red Hat Enterprise Virtualization Hypervisor *must* be installed on a physical server.
+*   oVirt Node *must* be installed on a physical server.
 It must not be installed in a Virtual Machine.
 *   The installation process will reconfigure the selected storage device and destroy all data.
 Therefore, ensure that any data to be retained is successfully backed up before proceeding.
 *   All Hypervisors in an environment must have unique hostnames and IP addresses, in order to avoid network conflicts.
 *   Instructions for using Network (PXE) Boot to install the Hypervisor are contained in the *Red Hat Enterprise Linux - Hypervisor Deployment Guide*, available at [<https://access.redhat.com/site/documentation/en-US/>](https://access.redhat.com/site/documentation/en-US/).
-*   Red Hat Enterprise Virtualization Hypervisors can use Storage Attached Networks (SANs) and other network storage for storing virtualized guest images.
+*   oVirt Nodes can use Storage Attached Networks (SANs) and other network storage for storing virtualized guest images.
 However, a local storage device is required for installing and booting the Hypervisor.

 <div class="alert alert-info">
-**Note:** Red Hat Enterprise Virtualization Hypervisor installations can be automated or conducted without interaction.
+**Note:** oVirt Node installations can be automated or conducted without interaction.
 This type of installation is only recommended for advanced users.
 See the *Red Hat Enterprise Virtualization - Installation Guide* for more information.

 </div>
-### Installing the Red Hat Enterprise Virtualization Hypervisor Disk Image
+### Installing oVirt Node Disk Image

 **Summary**

-Before you can set up a Red Hat Enterprise Virtualization Hypervisor, you must download the packages containing the Red Hat Enterprise Virtualization Hypervisor disk image and tools for writing that disk image to USB storage devices or preparing that disk image for deployment via PXE.
+Before you can set up a oVirt Node, you must download the packages containing oVirt Node disk image and tools for writing that disk image to USB storage devices or preparing that disk image for deployment via PXE.

 ⁠

 **Procedure 5.1.
-Installing the Red Hat Enterprise Virtualization Hypervisor Disk Image**
+Installing oVirt Node Disk Image**

-1. Enable the `Red Hat Enterprise Virtualization Hypervisor (v.6 x86_64)` repository:
+1. Enable the `oVirt Node (v.6 x86_64)` repository:
     -   With RHN Classic:
             # rhn-channel --add --channel=rhel-x86_64-server-6-rhevh